nchinling/jenkins-advance-features/README.md

 ## Introduction

 This Jenkins Pipeline project explores advanced features in Jenkins such as multi-branch builds, promotions, parameter triggers, upstream-downstream triggers, notifications, containerisation and deployment.
+More details will be provided.

 ## Features

 - xxxx
 - xxxx